shadowaxe99/crm_for_raising_capital_v2/README.md

 This project is licensed under the MIT License.
 It's a very fair license, believe me.

 ## More Details

-We've just made this app even better, folks.
-We've added a new feature that validates your input.
-It's fantastic.
-It checks your username and password to make sure they're long enough.
-If they're not, it tells you.
-It's like having your own personal security guard.
-It's gonna make using this app so much safer.
-You're gonna love it.
-It's gonna be huge.

 This app is a game changer.
 It's like nothing you've ever seen before.
 It uses the power of AI to send personalized emails to investors.
 It's incredible.
 It's like having your own personal assistant, but even better.
 It's like having the best negotiator in the world on your team.
 It's gonna make raising capital so much easier.
 You're gonna love it.
 It's gonna be huge.